AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/MomentsOnCrosssection.md

 {% include mathjax_support %}
 {% include command %}

-# Definition of moments on cross-sections.
+# Definition of moments on a cross-section.

 #### Definition of $\boldsymbol{M}(X_1,\hat{\boldsymbol{E}}_1)$